 Do-Follow (FL) or No-follow (NF).
 In short, do-follow links count towards your PageRank score, whereas no-follow links don’t.
 These attributes of your backlinks are very important and we will be explaining them in more detail further down in this article.

-- MozRank – Moz Page Authority – Moz Domain Authority
+- MozRank – Moz DA (Domain Authority) – Moz PA (Page Authority)

 - Spam Score

 Another metric from Moz.
-This number that ranges from 0 to 14 indicates the probability from Google to penalize the website.
+This number that ranges from 0 to 14 indicates the probability of Google to penalize the website.

 The number of social shares per network.
 Hovering the cursor will show you a summary on which social media that link has been shared